artefactual/archivematica/src/MCPClient/README.md

       - If you supply the `logger` keyword, your global logger will be configured to send its output to the job's standard error stream.

-## Concurrency

-Some tasks benefit from running multiple processes at once--giving better throughput.
-To instruct MCPClient to run your task in multiple concurrent processes, provide a function in your module as follows:

-    import multiprocessing
-    def concurrent_instances():
-        return multiprocessing.cpu_count()

-when your task includes `concurrent_instances`, MCPClient will call that to determine how many instances to run (at the time of writing, we just default to running as many processes as you have CPUs, but it might make sense to run fewer or more in some cases).
-Each instance will be run in its own Python subprocess with a subset of the total jobs.

-Besides the method definition, that's all you need to do to run
-concurrently: MCPClient takes care of creating the subprocesses, dividing up the work and gathering everything up at the end.